Jean Bourdon

 Bourdon came to New France in 1634 and he was designated as the engineer to Governor Charles de Montmagny.
 In 1639, the governor made a land grant to him of 50 acre and, later, he built a mill.
-He also built a chapel on it for his friend, Abbé Jean Le Sueur.
+He also built a chapel on it for his friend, Jean Le Sueur.
 This was only one of several seigneuries that Bourdon received.